ccinkosky/CinkoMVC/README.md

 ## To Do
  * Add a few more comments to the React Components
  * Update the splash page component to include a button that links to the github repo
- * Update the splash page component to include links for to clone or download
+ * Update the splash page component to include links to clone or download
  * Add logo
  * Add loading screen